spacemeshos/spacemesh-watch/README.md

 ## Prerequisites

-The CLI request Golang version `1.55` or above to be installed
+The CLI requires Golang version `1.55` or above to be installed

 ## Installing